Skip to content

 Let’s take a 10,000-foot tour.

 Our IDE has a form of compiler called an assembler.
 That is because it assembles the mnemonics, addresses, names, and such for a given CPU and translates it to machine code.
-Whereas a compiler translates a higher-level language (C, Java, etc.), which is highly abstracted, into an alternate language.
-That alternate language might be machine code, or it might be bytecode or some other intermediate form.
+In comparison, a compiler translates a higher-level language (C, Java, etc.), which is highly abstracted, into an alternate language.
+That alternate language might be machine code or bytecode or some other intermediate form.

 The assembler, like a compiler, translates source code from human consumable form (mnemonics, names, addresses, literals) to machine code.
-The machine code is the series of bytes in a specific order that represents the set of steps necessary to perform the programmed task.
+The machine code is the series of bytes in a specific order representing the steps necessary to perform the programmed task.

 Our assembler is primitive.
-It does not have many bells and whistles, but it will suffice for the work we must do to understand how the 6502 assembly language works.
+It does not have many bells and whistles, but it will suffice for the work we must do to understand the 6502 assembly language.

 We are writing our programs in a simple editor and then assembling them.